 Banks encourage students to open accounts by offering benefits which are valid for the duration of the students’ study.
 Traditionally, checking accounts have lured students with perks such as free travel cards, discounts on purchases, and interest-free overdrafts.

 In recent years, student savings accounts have become more common.
 They attract students by making it easier to deposit funds and earn interest.
-However, these offers aren’t available to standard customers—to open a student account, you have to be registered at a university or college with official paperwork or an ID card to prove your eligibility.
+However, these offers aren’t available to standard customers—to open a student bank account, you have to be registered at a university or college with official paperwork or an ID card to prove your eligibility.

 2. The difference between a student savings account and a checking account